-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act:
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 🗆 Accelerated filer 🖾 Non-accelerated filer 🗆 Smaller reporting company 🗆
+Large accelerated filer Non-accelerated filer Accelerated filer X Smaller reporting company

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) YES 🗆 NO 🖾
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) YES $\square$ NO $\boxtimes$

-The aggregate market value of the voting stock and non-voting common equity held by non-affiliates of the Registrant at June 30, 2013 was approximately \$213.8 million based on \$9.39 per share, the closing price of the common stock as quoted on the NASDAQ Global Select Market.
+The aggregate market value of the voting stock and non-voting common equity held by non-affiliates of the Registrant at June 30, 2014 was approximately \$261.4 million based on \$11.22 per share, the closing price of the common stock as quoted on the NASDAQ Global Select Market.

-As of February 26, 2014, there were 32,478,247 shares of common stock, par value \$0.0001, outstanding.
+As of March 10, 2015, there were 32,704,171 shares of common stock, par value \$0.0001, outstanding.